LandonSchropp/obsidian-task-forwarder/readme.md

 # Task Forwarder

+This is a plugin for importing tasks from the previous day's daily note to the current day.

 This is a plugin build around my _personal_ workflow for importing tasks from previous daily notes.
 Since it's catered specifically to the way that I work, I'm not releasing it to the Obsidian Community Plugin store.
 It also doesn't include any settings for the same reason.